cloud-native-microservices/user-svc-micronaut-ords/README.md

 ## Setup

-> **Note**: It is not required to run the setup scripts below.
+> **Note**: It is not required to run the Micronaut CLI setup scripts below if you've cloned this repository.
 They are included for reference only.

 This service was created using the Micronaut CLI like so: